neuecc/ZeroFormatter/README.md

 ZeroFormatter.Formatters.Formatter<Uri>.Register(new UriFormatter());
 ```

-One more case, how to create generic formatter. `KeyValuePair<TKey, TValue>` is also not suppoted type by default.
-Let's add support.
+One more case, how to create generic formatter.
+For example, If implemnts `KeyValuePair<TKey, TValue>`?

 ```csharp
 public class KeyValuePairFormatter<TKey, TValue> : Formatter<KeyValuePair<TKey, TValue>>